MicrosoftDocs/visualstudio-docs/docs/test/lab-management/use-build-or-rm-instead-of-lab-management.md

 ---
 # Use Build and Release Management instead of Lab Management for automated testing

-If you use Microsoft Test Manager (MTM) and Lab Management for automated testing or for build-deploy-test automation, this topic explains how you can achieve the same goals using the [Build and Release](/vsts/build-release/) features in Team Foundation Server (TFS) and Azure DevOps Services.
+If you use Microsoft Test Manager (MTM) and Lab Management for automated testing or for build-deploy-test automation, this topic explains how you can achieve the same goals using the [Build and Release](/vsts/build-release/) features in Team Foundation Server (TFS) and Azure Test Plans.

 ## Build-deploy-test automation